Law for the Protection of Macedonian National Honour: Implementation and function

-On January 3, 1945, the newspaper Nova Makedonija published the newly adopted Law on the Trial of Crimes against Macedonian National Honour.
+On 3 January 1945, the newspaper Nova Makedonija published the newly adopted Law on the Trial of Crimes against Macedonian National Honour.
 The law provided for a number of sanctions: deprivation of civil rights, imprisonment with forced labour, confiscation of property, and in cases where it was deemed that the accused might be sentenced to death, it was envisaged that they would be handed over to a "competent court".
+The tribunal was established to prosecute "collaborators of the occupiers who had undermined the Macedonian national name and Macedonian national honour."
+To ensure that not only pro‑Bulgarian sympathizers involved in war crimes could be held accountable, the authorities introduced a new offense: "violation of the Macedonian national honour".
+A special court was created specifically for this purpose.
+Per Dejan Djokić to proclaim Bulgarian identity was allowed only after 1944 in the Strumica region.
+The area is part of the so-called Western Outlands, that were part of Bulgaria until 1919.
+Though per Georgy Fotev only migrants from the Serbian part of the Western Outlands were allowed to declare themselves to be Bulgarians.
 The law also applies to territories that have been occupied by Italy and Albania.
 The law is a precedent in European legal history, as such legislation was not adopted in the People's Republic of Slovenia, which was subjected to forced Italianization and Germanization during the war.
 The Macedonian Serbs were not trialed on it either, despite some of them were cooperating with the Axis Forces.
 A special court was created between April and August 1945 to implement the law.

 Impact

 The act allowed the sentencing of Yugoslav citizens from SR Macedonia for collaboration with the occupational authorities during WWII, for pro-Bulgarian leanings and for agitating against Macedonia's position in Yugoslavia.
-Bulgarian sources claim that in early 1945, around 100,000 Bulgarophiles were imprisoned and over 1,260 were allegedly killed due to the Law.
-Some victims tried due to their Bulgarophile leanings were Spiro Kitinchev, Dimitar Gyuzelov and Dimitar Chkatrov.
-The first president of the Anti-Fascist Assembly of the National Liberation of Macedonia, Metodija Andonov-Čento, was tried due to agitating against Macedonia's position in Yugoslavia.
+Some victims tried as collaborators with the Bulgarian authorities were Spiro Kitinchev, Dimitar Gyuzelov and Dimitar Chkatrov.
+The first president of the Anti-Fascist Assembly of the National Liberation of Macedonia, Metodija Andonov-Čento, was sentenced to prison due to agitating against Macedonia's position in Yugoslavia.
 These were highly publicised show trials, rather than being committed to justice.
+Despite the fact that the court could not impose death sentences, Bulgarian sources claim that in early 1945, around 100,000 Bulgarophiles were imprisoned and over 1,260 were allegedly killed due to the Law, while some Bulgarian researchers claim 23,000 Bulgarians massacred or disappeared without trace, and about 130,000 persecuted, imprisoned, deported or sent to labor camps.
+However, other Bulgarian researchers have questioned these figures, noting that the assertion that these individuals were persecuted and killed solely on account of their Bulgarian national consciousness is deceptive.
 While occasional trials continued throughout the period the law was in force, the bulk of them took place in the late 1940s.